TheOwaisShaikh/Langchainwebsitescraper/README.md

-# Web Extraction with Langchain & OpenAI
+# Woocommerce Web Extraction with Langchain & OpenAI

 Utilize the power of the langchain web extraction library in tandem with OpenAI's GPT models to effortlessly extract product details from WooCommerce websites.